vosen/ZLUDA/CONTRIBUTING.md

  x: array([  7,   6,   8, ..., 193, 195, 193], dtype=uint8)
  y: array([  7,   6,   8, ..., 193, 195, 193], dtype=uint8)
 ```
-From this output one can observe that in kernel launch 4480, 6th argument to function `scale_pyramid` differs between what was executed on an NVIDIA GPU and Intel GPU using CUDA.
+From this output one can observe that in kernel launch 4480, 6th argument to function `scale_pyramid` differs between what was executed on an NVIDIA GPU using CUDA and Intel GPU using ZLUDA.
 __Important__: It's impossible to infer what was the type (and semantics) of argument passed to a GPU function.
 At our level it's a buffer of bytes and by default `replay.py` simply checks if two buffers are byte-equal.
 That means you will have a ton of false negatives when running  `replay.py`.
 You should override them for your particular case in `replay.py` - it already contains some overrides for GeekBench kernels